Clean Dog Faces

 Dogs with bigger, rounded eyes create more tears than dogs with standard almond shaped eyes.
 They just do.
 My flat-faced, round-eyed cream French Bulldogs would have a tendency toward tear staining, while my snow white Great Pyrenees had absolutely none.

 The more tears your dog creates, the wetter their face will be and the more prone to tear staining they will then be.
 Tears oxidize with air and create rusty looking stains.
 IMHO, what the dogs is fed also contributes to the tear staining (more on that in a bit).

 Of course, thoroughly cleaning the face will help the appearance.
 Some of the lighter staining will be removed and your dog's face will look brighter.
 Cleaning also loosens some of the stained, weaker hair and removes it, which also lightens up the face.

 There are gentle bleaches and hydrogen peroxide mixtures, but using anything with active ingredients around eyes can have risks and we don't recommend that.

 - Wipe your dog's face clean with a warm washcloth and a bit of Razzle Dazzle White Shampoo to remove built-up debris and dirt

 - Pat dry

-Steps to Keep Tear Staining To A Minimum From Within
+Keep Tear Staining To A Minimum From Within

 Of course, nobody wants to wait for the changes that come about via diet changes.
-It can take 2-4 weeks to see changes and they may be subtle.
+It can take 2-4 weeks (at least) to see changes and they may be subtle.
 But once you get a handle on this it will make it easier to maintain.

 - Consider a fish-based food.
 Eliminate chicken, which can be problematic for many dogs.
-There are many excellent and reasonably priced grain-free dog foods now.